8 Biggest Snapchat Scams of 2024 and What To Do About Them

 Many cryptocurrencies and the blockchains they are tied to are legitimate.
 But more fraudsters are using cryptocurrencies that offer no real returns to steal your money.
 With this scam, a social media developer or influencer may contact you directly, telling you about a cryptocurrency investment and offering a blockchain address of a particular scam token.
 Once you make a purchase, you may never hear about the token online again.
 Or, in a more extreme case, the developer and project may disappear entirely from the web with your money.

-It’s good to remember that all reputable investments will have an ample amount of information online, including potential studies and whitepapers backing the project’s main ideas.
+It’s good to remember that all reputable investments will have ample information online, including potential studies and whitepapers backing the project’s main ideas.
 For cryptocurrencies, you can take a few extra steps to evaluate projects, such as reviewing the organization’s website and the project’s tokenomics.

 5. Fake product scam

-While social media sites like Snapchat are great for showcasing new products to consumers, there can also be product scams mixed in with the ads.
+While social media sites like Snapchat are great for showcasing new products to consumers, product scams can be mixed in with the ads.
 In 2021, 45% of money lost in social media scams was due to online shopping, primarily where the product was paid for yet never delivered.[2]

-If you’re targeted by this scam, you may be redirected to a fake website to enter your credit card details.
+If targeted, you may be redirected to a fake website to enter your credit card details.
 To prevent this from happening, try to opt out of targeted advertising, do ample research on the company before purchasing, and be wary of any vendor that accepts only a gift card or cryptocurrencies for payments.

 6. Unlocking account scam

 Many people panic when they feel they have lost their password or that there is unsuspected activity on their account, and these feelings can make you susceptible to account unlocking scams.
-Not only may a scammer compromise your account, but they may also pretend to be a Snapchat employee who is trying to help you.
-The red flags to watch out for in this type of scam are:
+Not only may a scammer compromise your account, but they may also pretend to be a Snapchat employee trying to help you.
+The red flags to watch out for in this type of scam are contacting you to unlock your account or asking you to pay to unlock your account.

 A password manager like NordPass is an easy way to enhance your online security.
 Your passwords, profiles, and credit cards are all protected with XChaCha20 encryption.